-During Windows Hello setup in Windows, it’s compulsory to create a PIN as well.
+During Windows Hello set up in Windows 11 or Windows 10, it’s compulsory to create a PIN as well.
 The PIN makes sure you can still login in case Hello fails to work.
-It is common to get Windows 10 PIN error while setting up Hello.
+It is common to get Windows PIN error while setting up Hello.
 This guide will talk about those errors and how you can resolve them.

 One of the error messages is – Something went wrong, and we couldn’t set up your PIN, Error 0x80070032.